openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 odo config view
 ```

 While we have this configuration defined, the application is not yet deployed on OpenShift.
+We will learn in the next lab more about the component's configuration.

 When we run `odo push`, a container will be created with the Java application server and then, since this is a binary component, your JAR file will be pushed to that container.